team-ebi/spacehop/README.md

 ### Future Features

-- Re-route payments fro customers to businesses using Stripe API Connect
+- Re-route payments for customers to businesses using Stripe API Connect
 - Include other alternative uses for space rentals (e.g. meetups, art classes, exericse classes)
 - Add filters for amenities
 - Share location feature to coordinate with friends